-How abortion searches online can be used against you
+How Abortion Searches Online Can Be Used Against You

 Latice Fischer spent two years in jail because she had a miscarriage in 2018 after Googling abortion pills, and Mississippi authorities used her search as evidence when they charged her with second-degree murder.
 Indiana resident Purvi Patel's text messages to her friend and her online abortion pill purchase were both used as evidence against her when she was jailed in 2015 for alleged feticide.
 She spent three years in prison before her conviction was overturned.

 Meanwhile, Georgia police attempted to use federal DNA criminal databases in 2018 to track down the origin of a 20-week-old fetus.
-Government surveillance of period and pregnancy data came to light again in 2019, when Missouri's health department director was discovered tracking menstrual cycles of Planned Parenthood patients.
+Government surveillance of period and pregnancy data came to light again in 2019, when the director of Missouri's health department was discovered tracking menstrual cycles of Planned Parenthood patients.

-In Oklahoma are three new laws not explicitly aimed at abortion seekers or providers but nonetheless stand to sharply increase police access to geolocation data.
+In Oklahoma, three new laws aren't explicitly aimed at abortion seekers or providers but nonetheless stand to sharply increase police access to geolocation data.
 One law requires wireless carriers to immediately provide call location data to police on request, and to work with the Oklahoma Bureau of Investigation.
 Another raises questions around mandatory reporting requirements as it formalizes 911 operators into "first responders."
 A third gives county officers, including sheriffs, the green light to hire more data processing and IT staff.

-These kinds of laws, which allow police to access more data, are already cause for concern, and criminal defense lawyers have sounded the alarm about potential mass incarceration if Roe is overturned.
+These kinds of laws, which allow police to access more data, are already cause for concern, and criminal defense lawyers had previously sounded the alarm about potential mass incarceration if Roe was overturned.
 Women are already the fastest growing demographic in US prisons, with Latina and Hispanic women 20% more likely to face incarceration than white women.
-The trend is driven overwhelmingly by state and local imprisonment rates, with the sharpest decade-over increases found in Oklahoma.
+The trend is driven overwhelmingly by state and local imprisonment rates, with the sharpest decade-over-decade increases found in Oklahoma.

 Researchers have sounded privacy alarms for years